 This Fuji prime lens has no manual focus switch, so the only ways to switch to manual mode are either in the menu or on the camera’s body – for the cameras that have this functionality.

 The 23mm, f2 X-series lens does have a free-spinning manual focus ring.
 This ring has no real hard stops, so you can’t really tell which stop you’re on.

 Fuji 23mm f2 Sharpness

 This is perhaps where the f2 falls short – but only slightly.
-To get really sharp photos of anything close up, you’d have to stop the lens down to f4.
-This can be a bother to photographers looking for great quality, and quick snaps.
+To get really this multi-purpose lens to get sharp photos of anything close up, you’d have to stop the lens down to f4.
+This can bother photographers looking for excellent quality and quick snaps.

 This lens has fantastic centre sharpness, but it starts to fade a little in the corners.
-This isn’t often a major issue for street photographers, though, and sometimes isn’t even that noticeable.
+This isn’t often a major issue for street photographers, though, and sometimes could be more noticeable.
 Most of the time, if you play around with f-stops, you’ll find the ideal sharpness for your subject.

 Fujifilm 23 f2 Review Glare and Flare

-The lens hood is added to stop flare, but even without it, the lens doesn’t let much flare into your images which is a great positive.
-While you may find some glare when shooting at bright lights, it’s not much and won’t affect your average photography.
+The lens hood is also added to stop flare, but even without it, the lens doesn’t let much flare into your images which is a great positive.

 Colour and Contrast